 Eligibility to Vote at Annual General Meeting of Shareholders; Receipt of Notice.
-The Board has fixed the close of business on February 11, 2014, as the record date for determining those shareholders who will be entitled to receive copies of this notice and accompanying Proxy Statement or the Notice of Availability of Proxy

-Materials.
-However, only shareholders of record on April 9, 2014, will be entitled to vote at the 2014 AGM.
+The Board has fixed the close of business on February 11, 2014, as the record date for determining those shareholders who will be entitled to receive copies of this notice and accompanying Proxy Statement or the Notice of Availability of Proxy Materials.
+However, only registered shareholders or "shareholders of record" on April 9, 2014, will be entitled to vote at the 2014 AGM.
 If you have sold or transferred all of your ordinary shares of the Company, you should immediately forward this Proxy Statement and the accompanying proxy card to the purchaser or transferee, or to the bank, broker or agent through whom the sale was effected, for onward transmission to the purchaser or transferee.
+If you hold shares other than in registered form as a shareholder of record, and instead hold your shares as, or through, a participant in DTC, we understand that in order for your vote to be counted at the 2014 AGM, you must also have been a holder of shares as at, and with effect from, February 11, 2014, the date for determining shareholders entitled to receive notice of the 2014 AGM and related proxy materials.